- Search The Registry

 - My Account

-On this date, we focus on Jazz Music in America and the Black culture's role in creating and influence its existence.
+On this date, we focus on Jazz Music in America and the Black culture's role in creating and influencing its existence.

 Jazz is an American musical form, often improvisational, developed by Blacks and influenced by both European harmonic structure and African rhythmic intricacy.
 It is often characterized by its use of blues and speech intonations.
 Although it is not known exactly when jazz emerged, there were plantation brass bands as early as 1835, and minstrel troupes were touring by the 1840s.
 Ragtime, syncopated music that took its formal structure from the march, developed in the 1880s and is thought of as the forerunner of jazz.